 The joke rests on the idea that we call ourselves graphic designers, but created an image using Clipart, Comic Sans font, and an irrelevant background.
 In the spirit of that sarcasm, we also created another meme, this time calling it an “informative graphic”

 To top it all off, we “recreated our logo” using the sentiment of the joke, ending up with this image:

-Similarly, in 2017, Marstudio made a spoof video of our own, marketing our “MARS EYE NO.” In this joke, we play off the idea that people request our services with the popular phrase: “I need it like yesterday.”
+Similarly, in 2017, Marstudio made a spoof video of our own, marketing our “MARS EYE NO.” In this joke, we played off the idea that people request our services with the popular phrase: “I need it, like, yesterday.”